NallaSrikar/Swiggy-Data-Analysis/README.md

 # Swiggy-Data-Analysis

 This Project Focuses on analyzing swiggy data.
-The project transforms raw Swiggy delivery data into a structured Star Schema, implementing advanced data cleaning, ETL processes, and analytical querying to derive business insights.
+The project transforms raw Swiggy delivery data into a structured Star Schema, implementing advanced data cleaning, ETL processes, and analytical querying to derive business insights.Designing and devoloping interactive Dashboard using Tableau to visualize the insights.

 ## Project Overview